It’s that time of the year – December is upon us and everyone is looking forward to a break.

 A hugely popular piano teaching course I released this year was my 4 Chord Composing course.
-This is an exclusive 10-part composing course for Inner Circle members, but I have offered the first three modules as a free download.
+This is an exclusive 10-part composing course for Inner Circle members, but you can purchase the first three modules for only US$6.99.

 The course was focused, as you can guess, on encouraging students to start composing early on in their learning, based around chords.

 There are so many teaching possibilities when it comes to chords.

 You can start with the basics (major and minor chords) and then move onto more exciting and complex progressions – adding seventh chords, suspended chords and exploring with different bass notes.
 The options are truly endless and are up to your students’ imagination!

 But, some teachers don’t make chords and composition a regular part of their lessons and teaching.
 I think this is a big mistake!

 I have found that my students love learning chords and composition and creating their own musical pieces.